sarkarchandan/myYoutubeREST/README.md

 # myYoutubeREST

 myYoutubeREST is a Java RESTful practice implementation built in open source RESTful Web Services framework Jersey.
 [Youtube Data Api v3](https://developers.google.com/youtube/v3/) has been used to build the implementation.
-Upon entering a keyword and no of return values,  implementation returns a defined no of Youtube videos serialized in JSON objects.
+Upon entering a keyword and no of return values,  implementation returns a defined no of Youtube videos serialized as JSON objects.
 Any web browser or REST Client e.g. Chrome Advanced REST Client could be used for it.
-This implementation is built in Linux environment
+This implementation is built in Linux environment. :octocat:
 ## Assumption
 - This implementation creates Web Application Archive (.war) file and deploys the same in [Glassfish](https://glassfish.java.net/) container which can be downloaded from the link.
 - It assumes that the user has a native installation of [Gradle](https://gradle.org/) or a [Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) pattern may also be used.